knight666/portfolio/source/projects/rise-of-the-tomb-raider.md

 ![Time for tickles!][3]

 We were contracted by Razer to add lighting effects for their Chroma-enabled keyboards, mice and mousepads by using their Chroma SDK.
-The SDK allows one to control the color and intensity of each of the keys on the keyboard, the lights on a mouse's scrollwheel and the lights on the edge of their mousepad.
+The SDK allows one to control the color and intensity of each of the keys on supported keyboards, the lights on a mouse's scrollwheel and the lights on the edge of a supported mousepad.
 I was responsible for designing and implementing these effects in the game.

 * **Loading screen** - A yellow beam is scanned from left to right across the keyboard and the mouse and mousepad fade between yellow and black.